-- You will receive a button every time you better you personal best in a meet.
-Personal best times will carry through from one season to the next.
-We will do our best to rate the courses since courses vary so much.
+- You will receive a button every time you set a PR.
+PR’s carry through from one season to the next.

 A trophy will be awarded at the end of the season to the girl and boy that earn the most buttons.
 Buttons will be awarded every Monday at practice to those who have earned them.
 You must be present to accept these buttons.
 If you are absent from Mondays practice, you forfeit earned buttons, but still receive credit.